emecon21/Packet-Tracer-Labs/README.md

 ## Overview
 This repository contains a collection of networking labs created in **Cisco Packet Tracer**.
-Each lab demonstrates key networking concepts with practical configurations and testing.
+Each lab shows networking concepts with practical configurations and testing.

 ## Lab Topics
 - **DHCP** – Configuring routers as DHCP servers for dynamic IP assignment